DocBook Element Reference

 several classes of common effectivity information.
 The semantically

-neutral condition
+neutral condition attribute was

 added to give authors a place to put values that don’t fit neatly into